 - One baked, leave to cool on the side, but still in the tin!

-- In a large heavy based saucepan, add your Dairy Free Butter, Sugar and Vegan Condensed Milk.
+- In a large heavy based saucepan, add your vegan butter, caster sugar, golden and vegan condensed milk.

-- Melt on a low-medium heat until everything is melted and dissolved.
+- Melt on a low-medium heat until everything is melted and the sugar is dissolved.

-- Pour the Caramel onto the Shortbread and leave it to set in the fridge for an hour or so!
+- Pour the caramel onto the shortbread and leave it to set in the fridge for two hours or so!

-- Leave the bake to set in the fridge until solid, and then cut up and enjoy!
+- Leave the bake to set in the fridge until solid, and then portion and enjoy!